ironsource-arc/ci-cd-from-scratch/src/tutorial/2-aws/README.md

-> At ironSource infra team, we are responsible for developing an automation framework to help test our various products.
+> At ironSource infrastructure team, we are responsible for developing an automation framework to help test our various products.

 ## Setting up the Amazon network - Part 1